tayl/DashButtonListener/README.md

-# DashButtonListener
+# Dash Button Listener

-A simple program designed to listen for network requests made by Amazon Dash Buttons.
-When a request is heard, the MAC address of the device and current time is passed to an outside server to handle the request by performing the action designated for the button.
+A simple Java program for Windows designed to listen for network requests made by Amazon Dash Buttons.
+When a request is heard, the MAC address of the device and current time is passed to an outside server to handle the request by performing the action designated for that button.

+The latest release can be found [here](https://github.com/tayl/DashButtonListener/releases)

 ## Libraries